wi1dcard/v2ray-exporter/README.md

 ```

 Please note that `latest` tag is not available.
 Use `master` instead if you want the latest build of master branch.

+### Grafana Dashboard

+A simple Grafana dashboard is also available [here][grafana-dashboard].
+Please refer to the [Grafana docs][grafana-importing-dashboard] to get the steps of importing dashboards from JSON files.

+Note that the dashboard on [grafana.com][grafana-dashboard-grafana-dot-com] may not be the latest version, please consider downloading the dashboard JSON from the link above.

 ## Tutorial